vibbits/phyd3/README.md

   name: string | undefined,        // The name of this phylogeny
   description: string | undefined, // A description of this phylogeny
   parent: number,                  // The unique numeric identifier of the root node for this phylogeny
-  rooted: boolean                  // Whether this phylogeny is rooted of not }
+  rooted: boolean                  // Whether this phylogeny is rooted or not }
 ```